 - Karin Arts, professor of International law and development, ISS Den Haag.

-Last year the Jaap Doek Children’s Rights Thesis Award went to Yvonne ten Cate.
+In 2014 the Jaap Doek Children’s Rights Thesis Award went to Yvonne ten Cate.
 She wrote her masterthesis about the revision of the Dutch policy on unaccompanied minors.

 In 2013 the first Jaap Doek Children’s Rights Thesis Award went to Rekha Ramlal for her thesis on the the experiences of children when being heard at court in civil matters.

 If you require any further information please contact the Secretariat Department of Child Law through e-mail email@example.com or by telephone: 071-5276056.